jmossie82/limitless-lifelog-parser/README.md

 ## 📄 License

-MIT License - feel free to use and modify.
+MIT License - feel free to use and modify
+### Environment Variables
+Copy `.env.example` to `.env` and set `PORT` and `API_KEY`.

+### Version 2.1 - Maintenance
+- Added `.gitignore` and example env file
+- Unified default port to 3002
+- Removed duplicate code in `TokenOptimizer`
+- Added basic tests and ESLint configuration